How do you get my DNA to the Moon?

 Your DNA gets preserved in artificial amber and stored in a DVD sized Ark along with other species and people.
 The Ark is made by our partners at Arch Mission and contains a 30 million page archive of human civilization and all of Wikipedia.

 What will my DNA be used for?

-We don’t sequence your DNA and don’t know your ACTGs.
-We won’t sell your DNA, give out your DNA, or otherwise use your DNA.
+Your DNA gets preserved as a time capsule for the future.
+We won’t sequence your DNA, sell your DNA, give out your DNA, or otherwise use your DNA.
 It’s safe.
 We take your privacy seriously.

 What about contaminating space bodies?
 Is this legal?

 We care deeply about protecting space so scientists can learn about the origins of life.
 Your DNA is preserved in an artificial amber polymer.
 The exterior gets sterilized following standard space protocols.
 NASA has cleared the Moon for biological missions.

 The physical LifeShip with your name could last billions of years.
 We add radiation shielding though your DNA will degrade over time.
 Thousands of your cells go for redundancy and we estimate your code will last for over 10,000 years.

 How do I know it happened?
 What do I get to see from the mission?

 You’ll see each step of the mission — from how the DNA is processed to the final landing.
 You'll get explorer updates and videos about the mission throughout the whole journey.
 You’ll see how the DNA gets processed.
 You’ll see how it is stored.
 You’ll see it on the rocket.
 You’ll get to watch live for launch and landing.